The best and easiest way to keep foxes out of your garden is to stop feeding them and to make sure all food bins are closed tight.

 The mange treatment is a homeopathic remedy that works againstMange in foxes.
 Since the remedy is made up of natural ingredients there is no fear of overdosing and nothing to worry about if a non-infected fox or other animal or bird takes the treatment.

-To avoid cats stealing the treatment meant for the fox, we, welladded the drops daily to jam sandwiches.
+To avoid cats stealing the treatment meant for the fox, we, well my wife added the drops daily to jam sandwiches.
 Foxes love jam, cats don't!
 We had more than one fox suffering from mange visiting our garden so we scattered several treated jam sandwiches around the garden each day.

 Dosage.
 Four drops daily for each fox you are treating.